 After the conviction of an opposition leader in spring 2023 unrest flared up again, leaving several people dead.
 The possibility of President Sall running for a third term is also increasingly mobilising the young generation and the political opposition – more internal tensions can be expected.

-Government policies focus on implementing a comprehensive programme for the country's economic and social development in the period to 2035, known as the Plan for an Emerging Senegal (Plan Sénégal Emergent).
-Its key goals are to achieve economic stability, combat unemployment, strengthen the private sector, with a special focus on fostering SMEs, and expand the country’s infrastructure.
+Senegal has a dynamic civil society and a diverse media landscape which monitor government actions critically.
+Government policies focus on implementing a comprehensive programme for the country's economic and social development in the period up to 2035 (Plan Sénégal Emergent).
+Its key goals are economic stability, lower unemployment, a stronger private sector (with a special focus on fostering SMEs), and infrastructure development.

-The Senegalese government pursues active and stabilising foreign policies within the Economic Community of West African States (ECOWAS), the African Union and the United Nations.
-Macky Sall has chaired the African Union since early 2022.
-Senegal acts as a mediator in regional conflicts and is an important provider of troops for UN peace missions.
+The Senegalese government pursues an active, stabilising foreign policy, both within the Economic Community of West African States (ECOWAS) and within the African Union and the United Nations.
+Senegal has acted as a mediator in regional conflicts and is an important provider of troops for UN peace missions.